fruit/sfCacheTaggingPlugin/README.markdown

           view_cache:
             class: sfTaggingCache
             param:
-              logging: true                 # logging is enabled ("false" to disable)
               cache:
                 class: sfMemcacheCache      # Content will be stored in Memcache
                                             # Here you can switch to any other backend